 WyoTech does not guarantee credit transfer in to or out of the school.
 Transferability is always at the discretion of the receiving school.
-The Aircraft Mechanic diploma program is terminal in nature and is designed for employment upon graduation.
+The Aeronautical Maintenance Technology diploma program is terminal in nature and is intended for the graduate's potential employment upon completion.